yingkitw/watsonx-multimodal-usecases/README.md

 - If authentication fails, check your API key in the `.env` file.
 - If image processing fails, try refreshing your token or check your internet connection.
 - For large images, processing may take longer than expected.

-## License

-This project is licensed under the Apache 2.0 License - see the LICENSE file for details.